armory/docs/content/en/armory-cdaas/plugin-spinnaker.md

 <br>
 **Required Artifacts to Bind**

-For each manifest you list in the `manifests.path` section of your Borealis deployment file, you must bind the artifact to the stage.
+For each manifest you list in the `manifests.path` section of your Armory CDaaS deployment file, you must bind the artifact to the stage.

 For example, if your deployment file specifies: